connebrink/jsprint/readme.md

 ## Why
 I want/need a small app that shows JSON in different styles and
 themes in terminal, selected by arguments.
 And its a small app
-to test quick new C++-things and new approaches cames in with
+to test quick new C++-things and new approaches came in with
 newer C++-versions.
 So its a project to exercise things in C++
 too.